George Frideric Handel

 Six years later, Handel suffered a second springtime stroke.
-He stunned audiences once again with a speedy recovery, followed by a prolific stream of ambitious oratorios.
+However, he stunned audiences once again with a speedy recovery, followed by a prolific stream of ambitious oratorios.

 Handel’s three-act oratorio Samson, which premiered in London in 1743, reflected how Handel related to the character’s blindness through his own firsthand experience with the progressive degeneration of his sight:

-By 1750, Handel had entirely lost the sight in his left eye.
-He forged on, composing the oratorio Jephtha, which also contained a reference to obscured vision.
+By 1750, Handel had entirely lost sight in his left eye.
+He forged on, however, composing the oratorio Jephtha, which also contained a reference to obscured vision.
 In 1752 Handel lost sight in his other eye and was rendered completely blind.
 As always before, Handel’s passionate pursuit of music propelled him forward.
-He kept on performing and composing.
-Handel relied on his sharp memory to compensate when necessary, and remained actively involved in productions of his work until his dying day.
+He kept on performing and composing, relying on his sharp memory to compensate when necessary, and remained actively involved in productions of his work until his dying day.

 On April 14, 1759, George Handel died in bed at his rented house at 25 Brook Street, in the Mayfair district of London.
 The Baroque composer and organist was 74 years old.

 Handel was known for being a generous man, even in death.
-His will divided his assets among his servants and several charities, including the Foundling Hospital.
+Having never married or fathered children, his will divided his assets among his servants and several charities, including the Foundling Hospital.
 He even donated the money to pay for his own funeral so that none of his loved ones would bear the financial burden.
 Handel was buried in Westminster Abbey a week after he died.
 Following his death, biographical documents began to circulate, and George Handel soon took on legendary status posthumously.